aragon/osx/packages/contracts/docs/osx/02-how-to-guides/02-plugin-development/03-non-upgradeable-plugin/01-initialization.md

 </details>

 :::note
 We used Solidity's `immutable` keyword so that the admin variable can never be changed.
-Immutable variables can only be declared in the constructor.
+Immutable variables can only be initialized in the constructor.
 :::

 The `Plugin(_dao)` constructor stores the `IDAO _dao` reference in the right place.
 If our plugin implementation is deployed often, which we expect, we can [save significant amounts of gas by deployment through the minimal proxy pattern](https://blog.openzeppelin.com/workshop-recap-cheap-contract-deployment-through-clones/).